#FinancialFriday: Why Accurate Bookkeeping Is Critical for Small Businesses

 Bookkeeping tells the true story of your business.
 Without accurate records, it becomes difficult to determine whether your company is truly profitable.

-Reliable financial reports help business owners answer important questions such as:
+Reliable financial reports, such as your Profit & Loss Statement and Balance Sheet, help business owners answer important questions such as:

 Many businesses appear successful based on revenue alone, but revenue does not always translate into profit.
 Accurate bookkeeping helps reveal the difference between money coming in and money actually being retained.